Tongan government confirms three deaths in ‘unprecedented disaster’

 Mango is about 70 kilometres from the Hunga Tonga-Hunga Ha’apai volcano, which sent tsunami waves across the Pacific Ocean when it erupted with a blast heard 2300 kilometres away in New Zealand.

-A search-and-rescue operation began on Sunday for Atata island, which has a population of about 100 people.
+A search-and-rescue operation began on Sunday for Atata island, which has a population of about 100.

-“Challenges to sea and air transportation remain due to damage sustained by the wharves and the ash that is covering the runways,” it said.
+“Challenges to sea and air transportation remain due to damage sustained by the wharves and the ash that is covering the runways,” the government said.

 The office said some limited communications had been made with satellite phones but some areas remained cut off.